 This includes carrying out of approved internal analysis as well as the creation of data derivations items (for example, creating Year of Birth from Date of Birth) to provide non-identifiable data items for customers as approved by DARS.

 Access to the instance of CRM and the operational data store is managed through role-based access controls managed via the NHS Digital Contact Centre CRM Administrator.
 Security and access is validated by Contact Centre as part of account creation and a valid business justification is required.

 16. In which country/territory will personal data be stored or processed?

-The data will be processed and stored in the United Kingdom by NHS Digital.
+The data is processed and stored in the United Kingdom by NHS Digital.
 All NHS Digital data held in the DPS Platform, is within the UK jurisdiction as it is hosted in the AWS cloud within the UK.

-DARS applications made by COVID-19 Vaccine Clinical Trials will be required to specifically state the locations for storage and processing of data, and the Territory of Use by the Trial.
+DARS applications made by COVID-19 Vaccine Clinical Trials are required to specifically state the locations for storage and processing of data, and the Territory of Use by the Trial.
 This is captured within the Data Sharing Agreement, which restricts use to these addresses and the territory.

 The application process includes assessing the recipient’s legal basis for processing within these territories, and in particular the legal basis under GDPR where the territory of use is outside the UK.

 Any storage outside of the UK would be limited to the EU Exit implementation period with further assessment required at that stage as to adequacy, including appropriate consideration following the Schrems II decision.